nopnop2002/esp-idf-virtual-serial-link/README.md

 # Official example
-ESPNOW's official example is [here](https://github.com/espressif/esp-idf/tree/master/examples/wifi/espnow), but there are some bugs.
+ESPNOW's official example is [here](https://github.com/espressif/esp-idf/tree/master/examples/wifi/espnow), but there are some defects.
-The most egregious bug is the inability to communicate using channels other than 0 and 1.
+The most egregious defect is the inability to communicate using channels other than 0 and 1.
+This app solves that problem.